fl101/awardfares-blog/_posts/2024-04-04-alaska-mileage-plan-changes-2024.md

 ### Unified Distance-Based Award Charts

 Alaska Airlines is transitioning to a [**distance-based award chart**](https://blog.awardfares.com/demystifying-award-charts/) system.
-This new framework categorizes flights into three main geographic regions: the Americas, Europe, the Middle East, and Africa (EMEA), and the Asia-Pacific region.
-Within these regions, the number of miles required for an award flight will depend on the distance flown and the class of service.
-This is a significant shift from the previous model, which users loved, but also where award pricing varied widely among partners.
+This new framework categorizes flights into three geographic regions: the Americas, Europe, the Middle East, and Africa (EMEA), as well as the Asia-Pacific region.
+Within these regions, the miles required for an award flight will depend on the distance flown and the class of service.
+This is a significant shift from the previous model, which users loved but also where award pricing varied widely among partners.

 ### Simplified Redemption Rates

-Award flights will now start at just 4,500 miles for short-haul trips under 700 miles in the Americas, making some flights more accessible than before.
+Award flights will now start at just 4,500 miles for short-haul trips under 700 miles in the Americas, making some flights more accessible.
 For example, a flight from Dallas to México will require as few as 7,500 miles in Economy Class.
-The new charts hope to provide clearer guidelines for members, and also making more consistent redemption rates across all partner airlines.
+The new charts hope to provide clearer guidelines for members, and also make redemption rates more consistent across all partner airlines.

 ### Enhancements and Flexibility